|

 including many other foreign languages, mathematical characters, and more,

 including curly quotes.
-(Look at the series of characters beginning with Note that there are some older browsers that don't support Unicode characters, and even Unicode-supporting browsers may not have access to all the foreign characters (you may not have a Cyrillic font on your system unless you deal regularly with Russian documents; and Chinese and Japanese documents require thousands of different characters), so don't count on your Web pages being widely readable if you use these characters.
-"Smart" quotes and apostrophes are rather more commonly available to users than Cyrillic, etc., and the latest versions of Netscape, MSIE, and Lynx all support the Unicode character references for these, so it might almost be time to start actually using them (though my own innate conservatism leads me to continue to use plain US-ASCII single and double quote characters, which both old and new browsers support).
+(Look at the series of characters beginning with Note that there are some really old browsers that don't support Unicode characters (but by now they're too ancient for most people to need to worry about), and even Unicode-supporting browsers may not have access to all the foreign characters (you may not have a Cyrillic font on your system unless you deal regularly with Russian documents; and Chinese and Japanese documents require thousands of different characters), so don't count on your Web pages being as widely readable.
+"Smart" quotes and apostrophes are rather more commonly available to users than Cyrillic, etc., and the latest browsers all support the Unicode character references for these.
+My own innate conservatism led me to continue for a very long time using plain US-ASCII single and double quote characters, which both old and new browsers support, but by now pretty much everybody has Unicode fonts installed which contain most of the characters in question, so these concerns are pretty archaic.
 Setting a different character setThe server can send, as part of its MIME type identifier for HTML documents, a character set code like:

 This tells the browser to expect the document to be in the indicated character set, which would allow the use of special characters from that set without needing escape codes or entity names.
 Characters inserted with ampersand escape codes will still always be from the Unicode set, while the actual characters of the document will be in the "local" character set selected by the document encoding.
 (At least that's how it's supposed to work; some browsers may vary.)